rocjs/roc-package-web-app-react/GUIDE.md

 `$ roc new my-app web-app-react wip`

 The automated bootstrap process will ask you some questions.
 We recommend that you answer `Y` to data fetching and Redux examples, unless you have a clear plan on how this works already.
 The examples are easy to delete from your app later if you do not need them.
-Much of this guide will assume that you answered `Y` to these questions.

 ## File structure of your app